Phoenix STS Logo

 Our assessors hold MIIRSM, CPSH.IIESMS, and CMIOSH qualifications with specific expertise in healthcare fire safety.
 Two assessors attend every session for accurate, independent assessment.

 We provide an immediate verbal debrief after each drill cycle.
-The comprehensive written report with full ASET/RSET analysis, evacuation times, and recommendations is delivered within 5 working days.
+The full written report, with ASET/RSET analysis, evacuation times, and recommendations, is delivered within 5 working days.

 Phoenix STS provides compartment fire evacuation drill services nationwide across all 26 counties of Ireland.
 We are based in Longford with easy access to all regions.